 Essential Workers such as diplomats and healthcare professionals.

-Yes, border between France and Spain is fully open without any travel restrictions or requirements.
+Yes, the border between France and Spain is fully open without any travel restrictions or requirements.

 Check for restrictions and additional requirements here.